Joseph John Chapman: Move to Santa Barbara

 Not long after 1831, Chapman and his family moved to Santa Barbara, where he acquired the property near the beach which later became known as Burton Mound.
 Sources disagree as to whether he bought the land from Mission Santa Barbara or received it as a grant from governor Alvarado.
 In 1840, he sold that property to American former fur trapper George Nidever.
 He then acquired other property: one source says in Santa Barbara County; another says on the Santa Clara River, on or near Rancho Santa Clara del Norte in present-day Ventura County.

 Death and legacy

-Juan Jose Chapman died and was interred in the Mission Santa Barbara cemetery on January 10, 1849.
+Jose Juan Chapman died and was interred in the Mission Santa Barbara cemetery on January 10, 1849.
 He and Guadalupe were the parents of eleven children, many of whose descendants still live in southern California.